aws-samples/eb-java-scorekeep/README.md

-# Lambda integration
+# Lambda worker
-This branch uses a Node.js Lambda function to generate random names for new users, instead of calling a web API.
-The Scorekeep API uses the AWS SDK to invoke the Lambda by function name (`random-name`) with Bean classes to represent (and serialize to/from) the input and output JSON.
+This branch adds a Lambda worker function, SQS queue, and CloudWatch Events to the contents of the `lambda` branch.
+The worker is a Python 3 function that processes game records and stores the output in S3.
+A CloudWatch Event fires every 5 minutes, triggering the Lambda function, which pulls the ID of a completed game from the SQS queue, reads all of the associated data from DynamoDB, and outputs a record of the game session in JSON format.

+To use this branch, first deploy the Lambda functions with the included shell scripts, described in the configuration section.
+See the `lambda` branch for details on the `random-name` function.

+With this branch deployed, the worker function pulls game data out of multiple DynamoDB and stores it in single JSON files organized by date.
+You can perform queries on this data with Amazon Athena to do lightweight analytics with no servers-- no worker instance processing the data, and no database instance storing it.

 ## Configuration
+Create the worker function with the `create-scorekeep-worker.sh` function in the `_lambda` folder

-A CloudFormation template and [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) scripts to create and delete the function's execution role are included in the `_lambda` folder:
+Use the CloudFormation templates and [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) scripts to create the required function and roles:
 - `_lambda/lambda-role.yml`       - Template that defines the role
 - `_lambda/create-lambda-role.sh` - Script to create the role
 - `_lambda/delete-lambda-role.sh` - Script to delete the role
+- `_lambda/scorekeep-worker.yml`  - Template that defines the function
+- `_lambda/create-scorekeep-worker.sh` - Script to create the function
+- `_lambda/delete-scorekeep-worker.sh` - Script to delete the function

-Run the script to create the role:
+Run the create scripts to create the roles and function:
     eb-java-scorekeep/_lambda$ ./create-lambda-role.sh
+    eb-java-scorekeep/_lambda$ ./create-scorekeep-worker.sh

-If you don't have the AWS CLI, use the CloudFormation console to create a stack with the template.
+If you don't have the AWS CLI, use the CloudFormation console to create a stack with the templates.

 Next, add the following policy to your instance profile ([aws-elasticbeanstalk-ec2-role](https://console.aws.amazon.com/iam/home#/roles/aws-elasticbeanstalk-ec2-role)) to let the environment create the Lambda function:
 - AWSLambdaFullAccess